Aceinna/docs_openrtk/tutorial/CAN/CAN_J1939_CAN_Messages.rst

     **Requests**

-        Some requests are broadcast.
-In such cases, all other nodes on the network will decode the payload and ignore the request if it is meant for another ECU.

         *Set Requests*.
 Set requests are used by Electronic Control Units (ECUs) to configure the OpenIMU300RI on the network.

         *Get Requests*.
 Get requests are used for requesting information from the OpenIMU300RI.
 If the request is for the OpenIMU300RI, it will build and send a response packet to the requesting node.